Skip to the content.

 Functional enrichment: Web based tools

-There are also web-based tool for enrichment analysis on genomic regions, and a popular one is GREAT (Genomic Regions Enrichment of Annotations Tool).
-GREAT is used to analyze the functional significance of cis-regulatory regions identified by localized measurements of DNA binding events across an entire genome Reference paper.
-It incorporates annotations from 20 different ontologies and is an easy to use tool which generates annotation and downstream functional enrichement results for genomic coordinate files.
+GREAT incorporates annotations from 20 different ontologies and is an easy-to-use tool that generates annotation and downstream functional enrichement results for genomic coordinate files.
 The utility of GREAT is not limited to ChIP-seq, as it could also be applied to open chromatin, localized epigenomic markers and similar functional data sets, as well as comparative genomics sets.

 Resources for functional analysis